🌯 Introducing Functional Reactive Programming

 and that's what we need.

-Now that we have what we need (a couple of sitty rocks) we can write the other Behavior
+Now that we have what we need (a couple of sitty rocks) we can write the other Behaviors we need, using

 posBehaviorA = fmap planetPos planetBehaviorA